Dirac-type conditions for spanning bounded-degree hypertrees: Hypertrees

-Recall that $k$-trees are $k$-partite, and each $k$-tree $T$ admits a unique $k$-partition $\{V_1, \dotsc, V_k\}$ of $V(T)$.
-Given a layering $\mathcal L=(L_1, \dotsc, L_m)$ of $(T,r)$, it is clear from Definition~\ref{def:layering}~\ref{item:flatten-degree} that (after relabelling the partition classes) each $V_i$ contains all layers $L_{i+k\mathbb N}$.
-This, together with \cref{proposition:boundedclusters} implies that the sizes of the partition classes of a $k$-tree cannot differ too much, as detailed in the following lemma.
+Recall that $k$-trees are $k$-partite, and that each $k$-tree $T$ admits a unique $k$-partition $\{V_1, \dotsc, V_k\}$ of $V(T)$.
+Given the layering $\mathcal L=(L_1, \dotsc, L_m)$ of $(T,\mathbf x)$, it is clear from Definition~\ref{def:layering}~\ref{item:flatten-correct} that (after relabelling the partition classes) each $V_i$ contains all layers $L_{i+k\mathbb N}$.
+We use this to deduce that the sizes of the partition classes of a $k$-tree cannot differ too much, as detailed in the following lemma.